-Curiously, the story had only one bland mention of the violent muslims who have made parts of Swedish cities no-go zones and transformed the once safe nation into the world rape capital
+Curiously, the story had only one bland mention of the violent muslims who have made parts of Swedish cities no-go zones and transformed the once safe nation into the world rape capital:

 Yet as Sweden absorbs large numbers of immigrants from conflict-torn nations, that support may wane.
 Many lack education and may be difficult to employ.
-If large numbers wind up depending on government largesse, a backlash could result.“There’s a risk that the social contract could crack,” said Marten Blix, an economist at the Research Institute of Industrial Economics in Stockholm.
+If large numbers wind up depending on government largesse, a backlash could result.That’s one way to describe the civil war that’s brewing.